freeCodeCamp/freeCodeCamp/guide/english/html/html5-audio/index.md

 ## HTML5 Audio

 Before HTML5, audio files had to be played in a browser using a plug-in like Adobe Flash.
 The HTML <audio> element is used to embed sound content in documents.
-It may contain one or more audio sources, represented using the src attribute or the [source](<source>) element
+It may contain one or more audio sources, represented by using the src attribute or the [source](<source>) element

 The following code snippet adds an audio file with the filename `tutorial.ogg` or `tutorial.mp3`.
 The <source> element indicates alternative audio files which the browser may choose from.
 The browser will utilize the first recognized format.